JoinColony/colonyJS/sdk/docs/_Examples_ColonyExampleVue.md

 ---
-title: colony-starter-angular
+title: colony-example-vue
-section: Starters
+section: Examples
-order: 3
+order: 2
 ---

-_A boilerplate to get started with [colonyJS](https://github.com/JoinColony/colonyJS) using Angular!_
+_An example project using [colonyJS](https://github.com/JoinColony/colonyJS) with Vue!_

+This is a built out version of the [colony-starter-vue](/colonystarter/starters-colony-starter-vue) package with more examples.

 ## Prerequisites